 Caring for merino wool isn't hard.
 It's a durable and forgiving fabric.
 However, the better you care for it, the longer it'll last.

-How to Store Your Merino Top After Wearing
+How to Store Your Merino Wool Clothing

 The great thing about merino wool is you don't need to wash it after each use.
 The awesome odour-fighting qualities means your top is going to remain fresh as a daisy for multiple wears.
 This means less washing and less of an impact on the environment, and less wear on your clothing.